How to Write a Mission Statement

 These are some of the things that we've used to guide ourselves and also used with clients that we've helped with this process:

 - Invite members of your team in and make it a group effort.
-Set aside brainstorming sessions, or make it a retreat with uninterrupted focus that invites opportunities for inspiration and reflection.
+Set aside brainstorming sessions, or make it a retreat with an uninterrupted focus that invites opportunities for inspiration and reflection.

 - Start by reflecting on your service or product and what need it fills in the market.
 What value is being created?